Golf Fitness – How to Start with Golf Fitness and Strength?

 Golf Fitness Exercise – Horse Stance

-One of the best golf fitness exercises that combines balance, body and core control for your golf is called the “Horse Stance”.
+One of the best golf fitness exercises that combines balance, core and glute strength for your golf is called the “Horse Stance”.
 THE base where you build the swing speed in the future!

-Start with kneeling on all fours on the floor, keep the knees under the hips and the wrists under the shoulders.
+Start with kneeling on all fours on the floor.
+Have your knees under your hips and the hands under your shoulders.
 Keep the chin tucked and the elbows pointing backwards and slightly bent.

-Place the dowel rod straight along the spine and if possible parallel to the ground (three points on your dowel rod should touch the base of the skull, shoulder blade area / the mid thoracic spine and the tail bone) and your hand should fit snugly between the pole and the lower back.
+Using a long dowel rod and placing it straight along the spine gives you feed back.
+Three points of your dowel rod should touch: the base of the skull, shoulder blade area / the mid thoracic spine and the tail bone.
+Your hand should fit snugly between the pole and the lower back to create neutral curve for your spine.

 Activate your pelvic floor then inner core and then gently pull your belly button inwards and up towards your rib cage.
 Once your core is ready slowly unload one hand and opposite knee up slightly (just about 0,5cm) from the floor – all this while keeping the dowel rod as still as possible!